OpenLearningNetwork/DrawingFlowersInProcessing/README.md

+> THIS README WAS PUBLISHED ON OPENLEARNING.NETWORK.
+IT IS NOT ALLOWED TO REPUBLISH THIS README.
+THE IMAGES ARE CREATIVE COMMONS.
+EXAMPLES HAVE SEPERATE LICENSE

 Drawing flowers in Processing (with matrix transformations)
 ========================

-> THIS POST WAS PUBLISHED ON OPENLEARNING.NETWORK
-IT IS NOT ALLOWED TO REPUBLISH THIS POST
-THE IMAGES ARE CREATIVE COMMONS, PROCESSING SOURCE IS MIT

 Ever wanted to draw a flower in Processing?
 You might think that a simple thing such as a flower must be very easy to draw in Processing?
 Well it actually is very easy, but not for everyone.
 In this tutorial you will learn how to draw a beautiful little flower in Processing by using matrix transformations.